hafbau/lecture_notes/w7d4-new/README.md

 ## useForm (STRETCH)

+> We did not get to this in class but this is how it might look.

 - Instead of tracking multiple inputs with `useInput`, can we create a `useForm` that tracks all the inputs we want?
 That's exactly what we did.